-- significant increase or decrease in student numbers, including at delivery partners (more than a 25 per cent change in student numbers within one year) - significant expansion or contraction in provision outside the UK - withdrawal of a licence to recruit students from outside the European Union.

-QAA (and HEFCE where applicable) will monitor providers for significant material changes using existing mechanisms.
-Providers that have undergone, or are undergoing, significant material change will have the opportunity to discuss the case for shortening the interval between reviews with QAA (and HEFCE where applicable) before a decision is made to bring a review forward.
+- significant expansion or contraction in provision outside the UK - withdrawal of a licence to recruit students from outside the European Union. - QAA (and HEFCE or DEL where applicable) will monitor providers for significant material changes using existing mechanisms.
+Providers that have undergone, or are undergoing, significant material change will have the opportunity to discuss the case for shortening the interval between reviews with QAA (and HEFCE or DEL where applicable) before a decision is made to bring a review forward.